chetank24/Misc/README.md

 * Difference between classnotfoundexception and noclassdeffounderror
 * Can we add Cat in list of Animals List<Animal> : Yes
 * How to make concurrent class
+* What is composition and aggregation in Java